CwAlertPointsEditor

 How to think about it

-4. Normalize before you submit When you need a payload for storage or an API, convert the Celsius-backed `center`, `value`, `min`, and `max` fields into numbers or `null`.
+- Normalize before you submit When you need a payload for storage or an API, convert the Celsius-backed `center`, `value`, `min`, `max`, and `reset` fields into numbers or `null`.

 Props and bound value shape